Phanindra-15/AGRI-CULTURE-PROJECT/README.md

 # AGRI-CULTURE-PROJECT
-This is ab0ut my internship project to improve Agricultural productivity
+This is about my internship project to improve Agricultural productivity